c-mueller/ads/README.md

 DNS AdBlocker plugin for CoreDNS.

+## IMPORTANT! - `ads` has been archived

+The project is no longer maintained, due to the lack of free time.
+I have therefore archived it.
+Feel free to fork it.

 ## Compiling

 First get the CoreDNS source code by running, after you cloned this repository into the proper path in your `GOPATH`